terra-campaigns/hostile/campaigns/mRNA-probe/index.md

 ```

-On the evening before the mission kick-off meeting with [Tharsis Mining](factions/tharsisMining.md) Manager for Ice Exploration [John McLeod](npcs/JohnMcLeod.md), the [Doomborgs](Doomborgs.md) crew find a scientist from [Haruna](../../factions/haruna.md) tied to a bomb in the toilets of a bar in French Guiana.
-They learn of the animosity of the [Lebkuchen](factions/lebkuchen.md) activists against Haruna's cloning endeavours.
+On the evening before the mission kick-off meeting with [Tharsis Mining](../../directory/TharsisMining/index.md) Manager for Ice Exploration John McLeod, the [index](../../directory/Doomborgs/index.md) crew find a scientist from [Haruna](../../directory/haruna/index.md) tied to a bomb in the toilets of a bar in French Guiana.
+They learn of the animosity of the [Lebkuchen](../../directory/lebkuchen/index.md) activists against Haruna's cloning endeavours.
 After all that is sorted, they decide to bet on Olaf in a boxing ring, which proves to be successful.

 On the next day they finally meet with John McLeod, and preparations for the travel to Perdurabo start.

 ![](https://i.imgur.com/ir2ixFW.png)

+{% include connected_to.html %}